jwiedeman/AnalyticsDoctor/README.md

 The backend uses **Express** with the `cors` middleware so requests from any origin are allowed by default.

-The Node.js implementation relies on **Puppeteer** to load pages in a real headless browser while scanning up to 500 pages per site.
+The Node.js implementation relies on **Puppeteer** to load pages in a real headless browser while scanning a configurable number of pages (default 50, up to 250) per site.

 ## API Response